-These gluten free and vegan sugar cookies are light and delicious and easy to make for the holidays!
+These gluten free vegan sugar cookies are light and delicious and easy to make for the holidays!
 Creamy frosting and sprinkles are the perfect finishing touch.

 Be sure to make sure your sprinkles are safe for your dietary needs – always read labels. :)

 Delicious, buttery gluten free vegan sugar cookies with a sweet icing - perfect for the holidays!

 For the cookies:

 To make the sugar cookies:

 Cream the buttery spread and the sugar.
 Add the applesauce and vanilla and continue to mix.

 Add the gluten free flour blend and salt and mix until combined.
 If the dough seems too wet, add a bit more gluten free flour.
 (I find that with gf flour blends, some of them soak up the wet ingredients more than others.
 If your dough seems too wet for sugar cookies, add some more flour.
 The dough should be quite stiff).

 Divide the dough into two discs.
 Wrap each disc in plastic wrap and refrigerate for at least two hours.